Mali Visa Information

 Mali is a country in the region of the Sahel in Africa.
-It is still a developing country, but it remains to this day one of the poorest countries in the world.
+It is still a developing country and it remains to this day one of the poorest countries in the world.
 Nevertheless, it has some amazing landscapes and four UNESCO World Heritage Sites.
 Plus, let’s not forget that Mali has the historic city of Timbuktu.
-But then again, the famous shrines of Timbuktu and Mohave have been destroyed by a radical Islamic group in 2012.
+But know that the famous shrines of Timbuktu and Mohave were destroyed by a radical Islamic group in 2012.
 They were Mali’s most famous attractions.
-There are some plans for rebuilding them, but it can never be as before.
+There are some plans for rebuilding them, but it can never be as great as before.
 Apart from that, you can visit the Great Mosque, although you cannot enter if you are not Muslim.
-But there are no rules about admiring it from outside.
+But there are no rules about admiring it from the outside.

 Before you travel to Mali, you need to check whether or not you need a visa to enter the country.
 According to Mali’s visa policy, only 25 states and jurisdictions are visa-exempt, and their citizens can stay in Mali for up to 90 days.
 Visas on arrival are also available, but just for the citizens of Kenya and Rwanda.
 All the other nationalities that wish to travel to Mali must obtain a visa before departure at the nearest Malian diplomatic mission.

 As you can imagine, since electronic visas are not available, iVisa cannot provide assistance in the process of acquiring a visa.
-However, we would still like to help you in some other way, which is why our support service is available 24/7, and it is free of charge.
+However, we would still like to help you in other ways, which is why our support service is available 24/7, and it is free of charge.